Solenoid valve selection guide

 A normally closed 2/2-way solenoid valve (left), and a normally open 2/2-way solenoid valve(right)

 The right square indicates the flow in de-energized position, and the left square the energized position.
 Read the article valve symbols for a more in-depth explanation.

 A 3/2 way valve has three ports and two positions.
 The 3/2-way solenoid valves are usually direct operated and operate from 0 bar.
 They usually have small orifices, which make them suitable only for small flow rates.
 If you need a larger orifice, you might consider a 3-way electric ball valve.
-There are several options for the circuit function, such as normally closed, normally open, diverting and universal.
+There are several options for the circuit function, such as normally closed (A), normally open (B), diverting (C) and universal (D).
 These functions can be visualized by the following diagrams:

 The ports of solenoid valves usually have female thread.
 The type of thread is in most cases British Standard Pipe Parallel (BSPP), denoted by the letter G (for example G1/4 inch).
 The thread size is given in inches.
 Please note that this size is not the same as the pipe diameter.
 The table below shows some standard sizes with the thread data:

 |BSP size (in)||thread pitch/inch||thread pitch mm||thread depth mm||outer diameter mm||centre diameter mm||inner diameter mm|

 Our range of fittings makes it possible to connect a solenoid valve to almost any kind of piping system:

 The flow resistance of a solenoid valve is depending on the shape of the valve body and the diameter of the orifice of the valve.
 The orifice is the diameter (mm) of the hole that will be closed of in the valve, as shown in the sectional drawing below (A).
 Often this applies: the larger the piping connections of the valve, the larger is the orifice.